bookworm3x4/Connect-Four/README.md

 Simulation of a player-vs-player game of Connect Four.
 Currently uses a text-based interface.

-Upcoming bug fixes and improvements:
+Upcoming bug fixes and improvements:<br />
-~ create a Board class to facilitate...well, everything ~ switch format of board from dictionary to array
+~ create a Board class to facilitate...well, everything<br />
+~ switch format of board from dictionary to array<br />
-~ change checkWinner function to one that examines adjacent/colinear cells ~ create a graphic interface
+~ change checkWinner function to one that examines adjacent/colinear cells<br />
+~ create a graphic interface<br />